Arksine/moonraker/docs/web_api.md

 #### Announcement update event

-Moonraker will emit the `notify_announcement_update` notification when a announcement entries are addded or removed:
+Moonraker will emit the `notify_announcement_update` notification when a announcement entries are added or removed:

 ```json
 {